 Characteristics of ISA Brown Chickens

 When it comes to appearance, ISA Brown chickens are not such a unique breed to identify.
 ISA Brown chickens look much like most brown breeds of chickens.
 If you are not careful enough you can mistake them for Rhode Island Reds, Comets, or Red Star Chickens.

 With these birds, you can easily identify hens from roosters.
 They are sex-linked whereby a few days after hatching their fluff color helps you determine an individual chick’s sex (male or female).

 Hens display vibrant fluff balls complete with light brown color and a few white speckles.
-As they grow older, their white features become noticeable while the brown color changes to chestnut or deep red.
-In addition, female ISA Brown chickens develop white features upon maturity.
+As they grow older, their white feathers become noticeable while the brown color changes to chestnut or deep red.
+In addition, female ISA Brown chickens develop white feathers upon maturity.

 On the other hand, male ISA Brown birds display the reverse color of feathers of their female counterparts.
 Their feathers change to white with numerous brown speckles.
 Physically they get bigger than hens.
 Combs and wattles stand out more than what you will see in hens.
 Tail feathers become white in color but bigger than those in ISA Brown hens.